 It is easy to underestimate the contribution James Starley made to the development of the bicycle as we know it today.
 Without him, and the skilled workforce of Coventry’s former clock and watchmakers, we might still be riding round on boneshakers!

-This song has a musical theatre style and requires a strong sense of performance.
-Encourage the children to develop the feel of conversation between Starley and his benefactors.
+This song, in a musical theatre style, requires a strong sense of performance.
+Encourage children to develop a sense of conversation between Starley and his benefactors.

-Identify parts - get to know the narrative of this song and understand how it passes between the charaters.
+Identify parts - get to know the narrative of this song and understand how it passes between characters.
 Separate children into groups to take on the role of Starley KS2, benefactors and crowd, KS1.

-Good diction required to establish the off-beat rhythm of ‘James Starley’ right from the start.
+Good diction is required to establish the off-beat rhythm of ‘James Starley’ right from the start.

-Intervals to watch out for in bars 8 & 10.
+Listen out for the slightly unexpected intervals in bars 8 & 10.